-Trying to prove that Stevia is indeed a valid natural sweetener which offers no detrimental health or fertility effects to its users, dozens of other researchers throughout the United States and Europe have studied the herbal extract, but to date have found no evidence that it causes any of the problems cited in the earlier reports.
+Many other researchers have take on the task of proving that Stevia is a safe natural sweetener, which offers no detrimental health or fertility effects to its users.
+Dozens of researchers throughout the United States and Europe have studied the herbal extract, but to date have found no evidence that it causes any of the problems cited in the earlier reports.

 In 1999, the primate research center of Chulalonhkorn University in Bangkok, Thailand gave high doses of Stevia to both male and female hamsters to see if their fertility would be affected.
 Even though 2,500 mg a day was administered ( a human dose is about 2 mg), there was no evidence of decreased fertility.

-Then in 2008, researchers reported in the Journal of Endocrinology and Reproduction (vol 12, 2008) that stevia rebaudiana had absolutely no adverse effects of the fertility of female mice.
+Then in 2008, researchers reported in the Journal of Endocrinology and Reproduction (vol 12, 2008) that Stevia rebaudiana had absolutely no adverse effects on the fertility of female mice.

 So, what’s the bottom line?

-It seems that while two research studies dating back almost 40 years has kept the FDA form approving Stevia as a common sweetener due to concerns about its effects on both male and female fertility.
-Yet, dozens of further research studies show no evidence for concern.
+It seems that these two research studies, dating back almost 40 years, had kept the FDA from approving Stevia as a common sweetener, due to concerns about its effects on both male and female fertility.
+Dozens of further research studies show no evidence for concern.

 Plus, there is some question as to why pharmaceutical companies worldwide have not used Stevia, a completely safe herbal extract, to develop better and more effective contraceptives if indeed it holds these properties.
 The answer may lie in the fact that it simply doesn’t.